matthijsgroen/fp-experiments/posts/2-first-parser.md

 > On desktop browsers you can follow along by opening the console and pasting
 > the code in there.
 A `const` can only be declared once though, so you might
-> need to refresh sometime to replace a const.
+> need to refresh sometimes to replace a const.

 Hmm that last one is not that nice.
-It is actually stating it reached the end of the file, so we change it in an EOF error:
+It is actually stating it reached the end of the file, so we change it into an EOF error:

 ```javascript
 const characterParser = character => ([head, ...tail]) =>